Q: I am in A&S Honors. Can I also receive Communication Department Honors?

 Q: Whom can I contact for more information about the Communication Department Honors Program?

-If you are in the class of 2018 and beyond, please email Professor Celeste Wells, Director of the Communication Department Honors Program.
+Please email Professor Celeste Wells, Director of the Communication Department Honors Program.